 Sharin is a motion designer who essentially loves anything design and art.
 She is a self-proclaimed minimalist (nothing extreme!), who appreciates experience more than material things.
 She has always been passionate about climate change and social issues since she was a teenager.
 Though an introvert, she is finding her own way to be more vocal about these issues.
 She is hoping she can make the world a bit better, one pair of socks at a time.

 Thanh is a tech-savvy guy who is always keen to expand his knowledge.
 He has a special interest in design, food, and culture.
-He is an open-minded person who is always up to try something new.
+He is always up to try something new.
 Ever since he learned about slow fashion, he has been trying to dive deeper into it.
 He is a passionate learner when it comes to things he cares about.
 The socks idea initially came from his obsession with wearing novelty socks.

 Together, Sharin and Thanh bounce ideas and insights off of each other.
 From there, KIYO was born.